Depo-SubQ Provera 104 (injection)

 Medroxyprogesterone can cause birth defects.
 Do not use if this medicine if you are pregnant.
-Tell your doctor right away if you become pregnant during treatment, or soon after you stop using medroxyprogesterone.
+Tell your doctor right away if you become pregnant during or soon after treatment with medroxyprogesterone.

 You should not use medroxyprogesterone if you have unusual vaginal bleeding, liver disease, or a history of breast cancer, heart attack, stroke, or blood clot.

 You should not use this medicine for longer than 2 years.
-Medroxyprogesterone may cause bone loss (osteoporosis) when used over long periods of time.
+Medroxyprogesterone can decrease the calcium stored in your bones, which may cause bone loss (osteoporosis).

 What should I discuss with my healthcare provider before using Depo-SubQ Provera 104 (medroxyprogesterone injection)?